cncf/foundation/charter.md

 #### 8. End User Technical Advisory Board (“End User TAB”).

--	(d) Composition: The End User TAB shall be composed of seven (7) representatives from End User Participants plus one member of the TOC to facilitate input from the End User TAB to the TOC.
+-	(a) Composition: The End User TAB shall be composed of seven (7) representatives from End User Participants plus one member of the TOC to facilitate input from the End User TAB to the TOC.

--	(e) Selection: To encourage participation of End Users in CNCF, the first seven (7) End User Members may appoint one (1) representative to the initial End User TAB with any remaining seats allocated by the CNCF Director to any End User Participant.
+-	(b) Selection: To encourage participation of End Users in CNCF, the first seven (7) End User Members may appoint one (1) representative to the initial End User TAB with any remaining seats allocated by the CNCF Director to any End User Participant.
 After the initial year, all End User Participants may nominate one (1) representative and the End User Community shall vote to select the End User TAB members using a process approved by the then current End User TAB.

--	(f) The End User TAB may alter the size of the End User by two-thirds vote, provided there are a minimum of seven (7) possible representatives.
+-	(c) The End User TAB may alter the size of the End User by two-thirds vote, provided there are a minimum of seven (7) possible representatives.

--	(g) End User representatives should be nominated on operational and technical acumen.
+-	(d) End User representatives should be nominated on operational and technical acumen.
 Nominees should have significant practical experience with building and operating infrastructure and applications which embody the principles of the CNCF.

--	(h) The End User TAB will discuss and progress topics with a focus on identifying gaps and proposing priorities for the TOC and the CNCF developer community.
+-	(e) The End User TAB will discuss and progress topics with a focus on identifying gaps and proposing priorities for the TOC and the CNCF developer community.

--	(i) The End User TAB may also focus on proactively advancing topics of concern to End Users, promoting market adoption of CNCF, hosting meetings for End Users, or advising the Governing Board.
+-	(f) The End User TAB may also focus on proactively advancing topics of concern to End Users, promoting market adoption of CNCF, hosting meetings for End Users, or advising the Governing Board.

--	(j) If the End User TAB desires, it may approve subcommittee Special Interest Groups (“SIGs”) to address industry or specialized topics.
+-	(g) If the End User TAB desires, it may approve subcommittee Special Interest Groups (“SIGs”) to address industry or specialized topics.

--	(k) The End User TAB input to the TOC shall be taken together with other input and feedback for the TOC to make decisions and plans.
+-	(h) The End User TAB input to the TOC shall be taken together with other input and feedback for the TOC to make decisions and plans.
 The recommendations are advisory only and at no point shall the recommendations of the End User TAB be used to order or direct any TOC or project participant toward any action or outcome.

--	(l) To facilitate bilateral interaction with the TOC, the End User Technical Advisory Board shall elect one (1) representative to the TOC.
+-	(i) To facilitate bilateral interaction with the TOC, the End User Technical Advisory Board shall elect one (1) representative to the TOC.
 The End User TAB may invite anyone to participate in End User meetings, SIGs or other discussions.

 #### 9. CNCF Projects